robotics-88/pcl-analysis/README.md

 ## Description
 Subscribes to both the pointcloud2 and the image topics and takes in the intrinsic and extrinsic parameters from the param.yml files.
 Using these matrices, the transformation matrix is calculated between the image and the pointcloud.
 The FOV of the pointcloud is set based on the FOV of the image.
 Using the computed transformation matrix, the colors are projected from the image to its corresponding point in the pointcloud.

-To run this color projection node:
+To run this color projection node, first start decco in offline mode with a bag.
+Then:

 `roslaunch pcl_analysis sync_fusion_modified.launch`

 Reference repo for the color projection node is: `https://github.com/GCaptainNemo/Fusion-Lidar-Camera-ROS/tree/main`

+## Troubleshooting

+If using a bag with Livox CustomMsg pointcloud, use this [repo](https://github.com/srirampr22/LivoxLidarMsg_to_Pointcloud2_ros) to convert to Pointcloud2.
+Run the node:

+`rosrun liv2pcl liv2pcl_node`

+Only relevant if running on raw livox data.
+Defaults to run on registered Lidar.
+Note that the current extrinsics need improvement.